EugeneCodeCamp/EugeneCodeCamp.github.io/README.md

 # [Eugene Code Camp](https://eugenecodecamp.com/)

 Welcome to Eugene Code Camp.
 The purpose of this site is to share coding meet up opportunities in the Eugene, Oregon area, and coding resources.
 All are welcome.
+Please refer to the [Contributing](https://github.com/EugeneCodeCamp/EugeneCodeCamp.github.io/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/EugeneCodeCamp/EugeneCodeCamp.github.io/blob/master/CODE_OF_CONDUCT.md) documents for more information about participating in this repo.

 This site is an ongoing project, currently being built in [Vue.js](https://vuejs.org/), using [Nuxt.js](https://nuxtjs.org/) and [Boostratp-vue](https://bootstrap-vue.js.org/), styled using the [Freelancer Theme from Start-Bootstrap](https://github.com/BlackrockDigital/startbootstrap-freelancer).